 (19) An application under section 60(1)(a) for a review in relation to a Conservation Order shall not be made while —

-(a) an application for review of the Order can still be made under subsection (16); or
+(a) an application for review of the order can still be made under subsection (16); or

-(b) the Order is being reviewed under subsection (17).
+(b) the order is being reviewed under subsection (17).

 [Section 59 amended by No. 55 of 2004 s.
 504 and 507; No. 60 of 2006 s.
 136.]

-60. Jurisdiction of the State Administrative Tribunal as to Conservation Orders
+60. State Administrative Tribunal’s powers as to Conservation Orders

 (1) The State Administrative Tribunal may determine —

-(a) an application made by a person aggrieved by a Conservation Order, not being a Consent Order, made under section 59 for a review of the Order; and
+(a) an application made by a person aggrieved by a Conservation Order, not being a Consent Order, made under section 59 for a review of the order; and

-(b) any referral by the Minister of a Stop Work Order seeking a determination that the Order continue to have effect for a period greater than 42 days from the making of the Order,
+(b) any referral by the Minister of a Stop Work Order seeking a determination that the order continue to have effect for a period greater than 42 days from the making of the order,

 and the provisions of Part 14 of the Planning and Development Act 2005 apply to any such referral under this Act, with any modification that may be necessary, as they apply to applications for review under that Act, and any proceedings before the State Administrative Tribunal under this Act may be commenced as of right, under paragraph (a) by the person aggrieved or under paragraph (b) by the Minister.